carlfranklin/MauiMediaElement/README.md

 </ContentPage>
 ```

 Note that we are specifying a `Loaded` event handler.
 This is because when the app loads, the `MediaElement` needs to initialize.
 When it's ready for you to access, the `Loaded` event occurs.
-Until that happens, the component doesn't exist, and you can't reference it.
+Until that happens, the component doesn't exist and you can't reference it.

 In the code behind, we'll use that handler to hook another event, `PositionChanged`, which we will use to update the Position in real time.